 “Tom’s hanging on”, dad said, “So he doesn’t fall into space.”

 So that circle thing might be an opening that Tom could fall through into space.
 But what were those round things in space?
-There were so many things that I did not know yet!
+There were so many things that I didn’t know yet!

 Dad turned more pages and then stopped and looked at me for a moment and said, “Chapter one.
 A vanished pilot.”
 Then he looked back at the book and started reading it…